 Get an SEO boost from your images

 The final stage before you upload your images to your website is to rename the files.
 Yes, I know that sounds like an awful chore, but you have a brilliant opportunity to get descriptive keywords into every image filename.
 This means that the URL to the file on your server will contain those keywords, and guess who’s going to notice that?

 And finally, on the subject of describing images to people who can’t see them, always make sure you add alternate text to every image you upload to your website (unless it is purely decorative).
-If you’re adding an image to a blog post or page, you’ll need to add alternate text too.
-This is easily done in WordPress, but if you’re using a different platform and get stuck, just yelp if you need help.

 It goes without saying that alternate text must describe the image accurately.
 Yes, you will get an SEO boost from adding it, but that is not the aim of the game here.